-Beyond the Mind to Self-awareness
+Beyond the Mindfulness to Self-awareness

-Central to Yoga and Ayurveda is the use of mantras.
-In the Yoga Sutras, the mantra OM (Pranava) is said to be the indicator of Ishvara or the Divine as the original teacher or Adi Guru of Yoga.
+Central to meditation in Yoga and Ayurveda is the use of mantras.
+In the Yoga Sutras, the mantra OM (Pranava) is the indicator of Ishvara or the Divine as the original teacher or Adi Guru of Yoga.
 Through OM we can access Ishvara and the power of Yoga.
 Yet OM as primal sound connects with the entire Vedic mantra tradition, starting with single syllable bija mantras, including Shakti mantras like Hreem, and extending to the mantric prayers or suktas of the Vedic rishis, such as the famous Gayatri mantra to the Deity Savita as the solar power of enlightenment.

-Ayurveda Mantra and Meditation Therapy
+Ayurveda, Mantra and Meditation Therapy